 Ray Tracing Optics

-Of course it’s important to use a GPU (Graphics Cards) that’s going to support the Real Time Ray Tracing.
+Of course, it’s important to use a GPU (Graphics Card) that’s going to supports Real-Time Ray Tracing.
 I will also publish more tests about the best possible Nvidia RTX Cards you can use for your purpose.

 3D Ray Tracing

 One thing is for sure.
-No matter if you are a Designer, and Architect or a Creative Director.
-The new Ray Tracing Technology is going to change the industry and the old school workflow as we know it.
+No matter if you are a Designer, Architect, or Creative Director.
+The new Ray Tracing Technology is going to change the industry and the old-school workflow as we know it.

 Yes, it’s absolutely clear that this new 3D Design Tool can also be used for 3D Architectural Visualization or the use of any Virtual Production and 3D Studio Lighting Setups.
 Retail Design Visualization, Event Design Visualization, Interior Design, Product Design, etc.